When you start a retail business, one of the first things to figure out is where you’re going to find products to sell.

 In this case, the markup is $8, and gross profit of that sale is $8.
 Keep this in mind when buying inventory for your store.
 If your wholesaler’s prices are too high, it will affect the overall profitability of your business.

 Likewise, the prices you offer your customers have to be consistent with the market you’re in.
-Otherwise, you run the risk of customers not buying your products.
-It’s easy for customers to find alternatives online or in other stores.
+It’s easier than ever for customers to find alternatives online or in other stores.
 Pricing is one of the ways you can stay competitive and retain customer loyalty.

-Pricing is a factor for wholesalers as well, and many will have a minimum order requirement set before you can do business.
+Pricing matters for wholesalers as well, and many will have a minimum order requirement set before you can do business.
 A minimum order is the minimum amount of products a retailer can purchase from a wholesaler to do business.
-Minimums allow a wholesaler to hit their revenue and profitability targets.
+Wholesalers set these minimums in order to hit their revenue and profitability targets.

 How to Find a Wholesaler

-Similarly, there are plenty of manufacturers on websites like eBay and Etsy.
-While those marketplaces can generally serve different audiences, there certainly is an overlap, and they both feature messaging platforms that make it easy for people to get in contact with suppliers from around the world.
+There are also plenty of manufacturers on websites like eBay and Etsy.
+While those marketplaces can generally serve different audiences, there certainly is an overlap.
+Thanks to the messaging features on both platforms, it’s super easy to get in contact with suppliers from around the world.

 How to Choose a Wholesaler